-CBSE NEET 2018: Results to be declared soon at cbseneet.nic.in
+NEET Result 2018 declared by CBSE today at cbseneet.nic.in, check details

-NEET 2018: The Central Board of Secondary Education has stated that the results of the NEET examination are likely to be released on June 5.
+NEET Result 2018: The Central Board of Secondary Education (CBSE) has released the result of the NEET examination today, on June 4.
 All the candidates who have appeared for the examination can check the results through cbseneet.nic.in.
 This year, over 13 lakh candidates appeared for the medical entrance exam that was conducted on May 6, 2018.
 According to students, the Physics paper was lengthier than last year with an increase in the application based and calculative questions.
+In case of heavy traffic if the website is not opening, the result may also be viewed at cbseresults.nic.in

 Earlier, the CBSE had released the answer keys on May 25.
 Candidates were given a chance to raise objections on the answer keys till May 27.